Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/08-Resume-Lab-I.md

 ## Overview: Why This Still Matters (10 min)

-No slides — run this as a cold-open discussion.
 Write the two words **ATS** and **HUMAN** on the board and ask: "Your resume gets read by two completely different readers before you ever talk to anyone.
 What is each one actually looking for?"
 Let students guess before filling in:

 - **ATS** (Applicant Tracking System — software that scans and keyword-matches resumes before a human sees them): matches keywords from the job posting.
 Doesn't care about prose quality, cares whether the right terms appear.
 - **Human**: skims for ~20 seconds.
 Doesn't care about keyword density, cares whether claims look specific and checkable.